priyank200/Persnalized_mail_linkedln_data/README.md

 ## Overview

-This project utilizes Beautiful Soup and Selenium to scrape LinkedIn data, extracting various details about a person, including their name, headline, about section, top skills, experience, and education.
+This project utilizes Beautiful Soup and Selenium to scrape LinkedIn data, extracting various details about a person, including their name, headline, section, top skills, experience, and education.
 The extracted data is then stored in JSON format for easy visualization and analysis.

-For personalized email generation, the project integrates a perplexity AI library, enhancing the ability to create engaging and contextually relevant email content based on the LinkedIn data.
+For personalized email generation, the project integrates a perplexity AI library, enhancing the ability to create engaging and contextually relevant email content based on LinkedIn data.

 ## Features

-- **LinkedIn Data Extraction:**
+### LinkedIn Data Extraction:

 - Name
 - Headline
 - About
 - Top Skills
 - Experience
 - Education

-- **Data Storage:**
+### Data Storage:

-  - All extracted data is stored in a structured JSON format.
+All extracted data is stored in a structured JSON format.

-- **Email Personalization:**
+### Email Personalization:

-  - Utilizes a perplexity AI library for generating personalized email content.
+Utilizes a perplexity AI library for generating personalized email content.

 ## Getting Started